 How To Fix Back Pain

-To better understand the difficulties in determining the source and best solution for your back pain we’ve included the following explainer below.
+To better understand the difficulties in determining the source and best solution for your back pain, we’ve included the following explainer below.
 These short questions and answers can help you better understand your specific needs and our guide can then help match you with an appropriate mattress that can help alleviate your pain.

 However, if you just want to jump to the best mattress for back pain recommendations click here.

-Bodyweight and sleeping position are arguably the two most important factors to consider when trying to address back pain.
+Body weight and sleeping position are arguably the two most important factors to consider when trying to address back pain.

-- Heavier sleepers may experience back pain if their mattress is too soft and the spine is allowed to sink deeper into the mattress.
+- Heavier weighted sleepers may experience back pain if their mattress is too soft and the spine is allowed to sink deeper into the mattress.

 Sleeping position also plays an important role here.